micpan0312/EmbedSys_Sunseeker/docs/report.md

 # 1. Introduction

 * **Motivation & Objective:** When COVID-19 forced lockdowns and stay-at-home orders, some people adopted a pet and some adopted a plant.
-Plants have a scientifically supported healing effect with gardening a few times a week being associated with higher levels of perceived well-being, lower stress and increased physical activity [ref].
+Plants have a scientifically supported healing effect with gardening a few times a week being associated with higher levels of perceived well-being, lower stress and increased physical activity [8].
 As a result, the popularity in indoor gardening has surged ever since.
 However, that was during the lockdowns and work-from-home was set to be the new normal, and hence people spent most of their time home, able to take care of their beloved plants most of if not all times.
 Now, with the coronavirus dying down and most companies returning to on-site working environments, most houseplants however are now left unattended.
 Even though auto watering devices or plant growth condition monitors exist in the market, little does a device have the functionality that proactively seeks sunlight indoors and autonomously takes the houseplant to bathe under it.
 In this project, we are inspired to develop and build a self-care houseplant robot that will change houseplant care.
 Instead of requiring human’s attention and care, now with our Sunseeker, it is capable of taking care of itself by looking for sunlight during the time when the owner is unavailable.

 * **State of the Art & Its Limitations:** Similar existing products that aid houseplant care nowadays mainly focus on auto watering, soil moisture, and light intensity monitoring with the need of the owner stepping in.